The-Animonculory/Modding-Resources/Grass Lods.md

 Once it is completed, a pop-up will appear saying that grass generation has been completed. **If you do not have a mod set to catch files generated during gameplay, the grass will be in the `overwrite` mod at the bottom of your Mod Oragnizer's left pane (assuming you have the mods sorted by `Priority`).** You should see a folder called `grass` with a load of `.cgid` files inside.
 Create a new mod called `Grass cache` and copy the `grass` folder into there.

-## Configuring the cached data

-Owing to it's reliance on the .Net Framework, No Grass in Objects (NGIO) cannot be used on Skyrim versions newer than v1.5.97.
-Thankfully, [Grass Cache Helper NG](https://www.nexusmods.com/skyrimspecialedition/mods/101095) allows us to get around this and utilise the cached data in newer versions of the game.
-It also fixes issues on 1.5.97 with the NGIO mod.

-## Creating the Grass Lod
+## Generating the Grass Lods

-If you are on 1.5.97, you can skip straight to [Texgen](#texgen).
-For those on latter patches, you will now need to move your generated grass cache to your modlist.
-Simply copy your generated mod over to your modlist running 1.6.xxx and then activate it.

-***

 ### TexGen

-Run TexGenx64 and Allow the tool to load your mods and then set your lod settings as you wish.
+Run TexGenx64 and allow the tool to load your mods and then set your lod settings as you wish.
 Note the output path as to where TexGen is sending the output.

 ![TexGen settings](https://raw.githubusercontent.com/The-Animonculory/Modding-Resources/main/Images/DynDOLOD/NewTexGenSettings.webp)

 Ensure that either the `Grass` or `Complex Grass` checkbox is checked and that the `Texture size Min` is set to `32`.
 Not setting this to 32 will result in no grass billboards being created.

 Press `Start` and allow the tool to generate the textures.
 Once completed, it will ask if you want to `Exit` or `Zip&Exit`.
-Choose `Exit` as you can achieve much better compression via 7Zip.
+I recommend choosing `Exit` as you can achieve much better compression via 7Zip.
 Copy the data from your output folder into a new mod and activate it.

 ### DynDOLOD & Occlusion